serafeimgr/serafeimgr.github.io/about.md

   Hey there!
 </p>

-Software developer based in Athens, Greece
+DevOps Engineer based in Athens, Greece

 When I’m not in front of a computer, i enjoy.. oh wait.
 What was i thinking.